choryu0270/spc-workflow-interface/README.md

    Output is saved to `Background Subtracted`.
 3. Compile the copied `spc.f90` to the local `spc` executable.
 4. Run `spc` on `Background Subtracted` and save `Single Photon Image`.
-5. Plot spectra from `Single Photon Image` without temperature fitting.
+5. Plot spectra from `Single Photon Image`.
 The generated PNG spectra are loaded into the preview panel on the right.

 Notes: